humdrum-tools/humdrum-documentation/guide/ch24/index.md

 `census -k soprano.part`

-On UNIX, a set of commands that sequentially process a given input can be joined together as a \"pipeline\".
+On UNIX, a set of commands that sequentially process a given input can be joined together as a "pipeline".
 A pipeline feeds the output of one process to the input of another process.
 This means that we can simplify the above sequence of commands into a single pipeline: